aconley/datasciencecoursera/GetData/Project/README.md

 and stored in a new, tidy, data set.
 Thus, for example, there are 95 measurments of subject 1 walking, and the mean value of those measurements is computed for each measured varaible and stored in the tidy data set.
-This is then written to a comma-separated data file ("tidy_accel.csv" by default).
+This is then written to a tab-separated data file ("tidy_accel.txt" by default); tab separation is used because the coursera web site can't process comma-separated files.